To apply for an artist residency, submit an application form (below) along with the application fee and required work samples.

 Generally, no. However, in certain cases, and dependent on the Rhonda Artist Stipend Fund, the Foundation may be able to assist with grocery expenses.

-May I submit my resumé, a letter of intent, or a project proposal?
+May I submit my resumé, curriculum vitae, or a project proposal?

 Can both my partner and I be in residence at the same time?

 The casitas are single-occupancy only.
 Couples who apply must do so separately; if both are awarded grants, they will be scheduled for different sessions.

 Can I bring my pet?

 No, we ask you to leave your pets at home during your stay at our campus.